Git LFS

 file in the repository.

-file, refer to this document.
+file, you can refer to this document.

 The simplest way to associate file types with Git LFS is through the git lfs track